 The Sagrada Familia has had to work around many setbacks, including vandalism and fires, during the 137 years (and counting) of construction.
 The site even owes the city of Barcelona tons of money for unpaid permits!
 Despite all of this, the Sagrada Familia receives thousands of visitors each day.

 Today, the basilica is about 80% complete.
 8 of Gaudí’s 18 planned spires, numerous towers, the Passion facade, the Nativity facade, chapels, portals, and many of the interior features have been completed.
 Once the Tower of Jesus Christ is complete, the Sagrada Familia will be the tallest church in the world.
-Construction is planned to end in 2026 – the centennial of Gaudí’s death.
+Construction is set to end in 2026 – the centennial of Gaudí’s death.

 Every aspect of the Sagrada Familia has a deeper meaning.
 These elements are overwhelming, but in a good way.
 While Gaudí came up with the original concepts for most of these elements, other architects have placed their own influences on certain things.
 The result is a delicious mix of ideas that is truly moving to see.

-The Sagrada Familia has 3 facades, two of which are complete.
+The Sagrada Familia has 3 facades, 2 of which are complete.
 First is the Nativity facade, which was completed way back in 1935.
 The Nativity facade depicts the birth of Christ, but also mixes in many symbols from nature and creation.
 It faces northeast, where the sunrises and the story of Christ began.

 Finally, the third facade, the Glory facade, is still under construction.
 It will be the largest facade and depicts the glory of Christ and the road through death, final judgement, and the path to God.